PDBeurope/SIFTS/README.md

 pdbe_sifts prepare_build_db --output-fasta /my/path/to/myfile.fasta.gz --output-tax-mapping /my/path/to/taxonomy_mapping.tsv
 ```

-You can also specify a exiting fasta file using the argument `--input-fasta`.
-Without it, the command will download by default the  UniProtKB/SwissProt fasta file.
+You can also specify an existing FASTA file using `--input-fasta`.
+Without it,
+the command downloads the UniProtKB/Swiss-Prot FASTA file by default.

-This command assume the fasta header follow the UniProtKB conventions.
+This command assumes that the FASTA headers follow UniProtKB conventions.

 If the FASTA is already in its final location and only the taxonomy mapping is
 needed, create it without copying or downloading the FASTA: